Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Locusts and Glowsticks.md

 **Using glow sticks to talk about chemical kinetics.** - What do glowsticks and locusts have in common?
 Watch what happens as we heat them up and cool them down - how long can you get your glowstick to glow?
 How fast can you make the locusts move?

-Last initially checked on 2022-01-29 by Conor Cafolla (ctc43@cam.ac.uk)) and doublechecked on 2022-02-26 by Andrew Sellek (ads79@cam.ac.uk))
+Last initially checked on 2022-01-29 by Conor Cafolla (ctc43@cam.ac.uk)) and double-checked on 2022-02-26 by Andrew Sellek (ads79@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->